 A newspaper quoted the Texas Medical Board stating that “Duntsch…intentionally, knowingly and recklessly cause(d) serious bodily injury” by incorrectly positioning an interbody device, slicing a vertebral artery, and then disregarding the patient’s “excessive blood loss during surgery.”
 She died a day after a spinal fusion and disc removal operation that should have been “routine.”

 - A male patient had his spinal cord cut during surgery, leaving him paralyzed.

 - Another misplaced device on a female patient’s spine damaged nerves.
 “She no longer has control over her foot,” a newspaper reports.

 Few medical malpractice cases sink to this level, but all require victims to have at their side an experienced attorney familiar with this complex area of law.
-A skilled lawyer fights for full compensation both in negotiations with insurers and at court.
-Please see our Cincinnati Failure to Diagnose Lawyers page for more information about The Lawrence Firm, PSC, Attorneys at Law.
+A skilled lawyer fights for full compensation both in negotiations with insurers and in court.